CesiumGS/3d-tiles/Styling/README.md

 `sign(value : Number) : Number`

-Returns 1.0 when the number if positive, 0.0 when the number is zero, and -1.0 when the number is negative.
+Returns 1.0 when the number is positive, 0.0 when the number is zero, and -1.0 when the number is negative.

 ```json
 {